 Kali Quinn generates a powerful magnetic field.
 One is overwhelmed with sheer awe at the range of her creativity, then captivated by the personalities and stories of her characters.
 Combining the joy and playfulness of a child with the wisdom of an ancient, Kali opens every heart in the room to a new level of compassion and understanding.” – Camilla Rockwell, Founder & Co-Director, Full Circle Festival 2014

-Overture to a Thursday Morning
+ACT ONE: Overture to a Thursday Morning

 Audiences and critics have described Kali’s performance as inspiring, beautiful, stunning, funny, moving and magical: